-Students pay a non-refundable \$100 registration fee per program per year, a \$5 Technology Fee, and a \$25 facility use fee on an annual basis.
+Students pay a non-refundable \$100 registration fee per program per academic year, and a \$30 facility use fee on an annual basis.
 A \$1.50 per month Accident Insurance fee is also charged to Career and Technical Education students.
 Students beginning a second program within one year will pay the registration and facility use fees again.
-A refundable \$20 activity fee is assessed each semester.
+A refundable \$50 activity fee is assessed per program.